WimPouw/kineticsvoice/README.md

 - **pre_registration_copy**: Contains a timestamped copy of the pre-registration (with redacted names), for the unredacted version on OSF see here: https://osf.io/jhdq4

 ## 🔄 Reproducibility

-This project uses `renv` to ensure computational reproducibility.
+Should you have any issues with package version compatability or reproducing the exact results, for this project we have also used `renv` to ensure computational reproducibility.
 To reproduce our exact analysis environment:

 1. **Clone this repository**:
    ```